metoppv/improver/doc/source/metadata/Reference.rst

 This CF attribute specifies the method of production of the original data.

-This **must** be present and **should** take the value of the original source of the data (typically an NWMP model) when no significant post-processing has been applied.
+This **must** be present and **should** take the value of the original source of the data (typically an NWP model) when no significant post-processing has been applied.
-However, here significant adjustment of the data has occurred or a number input sources have been blended, it **should** be set to ``IMPROVER``.
+However, where significant adjustment of the data has occurred or a number input sources have been blended, it **should** be set to ``IMPROVER``.
 Often, careful consideration of when it is appropriate to set this